henkexbg/gallery-api/README.md

 The user will then need to pass the session cookies on subsequent requests.

-# Load the DB with location data
+# Load the DB With Location Data
 The location data in the database is initially empty.
 While customizable, the simplest way to populate it is to call:
 * `POST https://HOST:PORT/gallery/admin/db/locations` with an admin user.